gavinlyonsrepo/cylon/README.md

 a provides command line wrapper for rmlint and bleach-bit.
 The backup section provides a wrapper for gdrive program. as well as ability to backup system using various tools.
-The security section provides a wrapper for ccrypt and a extended launcher for various security tools as well as a password generator.
+The security section provides a wrapper for ccrypt and an extended launcher for various security tools as well as a password generator.
 The network section provides various tools to check network and configuration.
 Other misc functions include an option to edit config file, information menus for